What is Reality from a Christian Perspective?

 Through these dialogues, Christians may find themselves challenged to articulate their beliefs and provide compelling reasons for their faith.
 Challenges like these sharpen the tools in the Christianโs intellectual toolbox for future encounters.

 Moreover, dialogue with non-Christian perspectives can lead to a deeper appreciation of the rich tapestry of human belief systems.
 It can foster empathy, bridge gaps in understanding, and highlight shared values and aspirations.
-These conversations offer opportunities for Christians to exemplify the love, respect, and humility.
+These conversations offer opportunities for Christians to exemplify love, respect, and humility.

 Challenges Posed by Secularism and Skepticism